redpanda-data/connect/website/docs/guides/bloblang/methods.md

 :::caution BETA
 This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.
 :::
-Returns the index of the first occurrence of a value an array. `-1` is returned if there are no matches.
+Returns the index of the first occurrence of a value in an array. `-1` is returned if there are no matches.
 Numerical comparisons are made irrespective of the representation type (float versus integer).

 #### Parameters